 But eventually, it got easier.
 I started to enjoy the people I met.
 The negative interactions did not happen nearly as often or as bad I thought they would.

 Take actions that make you slightly uncomfortable that you know will have a positive effect on you, both in your daily life and in real estate.
 When those get easier, add something else that pushes your limits.

 This is a big one.
 Real estate transactions are full of things that affect us, but we have no control over.

 An appraiser can give a low appraisal of a home.
 Maybe the buyer or seller simply will not budge when you are trying to negotiate.
 A home builder can have a weather delay.
-There are 100s of small and big things that could go wrong.

 But after that, do not worry over business problems to the point that you stop running your business at the highest possible level.